 6. …more than a penny, actually…

 Recorded summaries estimate the costs to include a total loss to the Federal Government as $11 billion in lost taxes, and a further cost of $300 billion to enforce Prohibition in the first place!

 It is not surprising that Prohibition in America is widely regarded as a failure.
 Most Americans either wanted to consume alcohol or felt it unfair to remove the freedom of choice to do so.

 Corruption and muddled interpretation of the laws concerning Prohibition resulted in much genuine confusion or deliberate manipulation of the system.

-In an attempt to thwart the law and hide prohibited activities from the police, ‘underground movements’ and organised gangs devised ways in which to satisfy the demand by their ‘creative means’ to supply!
+In an attempt to thwart the law and hide prohibited activities from the police, ‘underground movements’ and organized gangs devised ways in which to satisfy the demand by their ‘creative means’ to supply!